shainer/shainer.github.io/tutorials/flex.md

 # Flex

-[Flex](http://flex.sourceforge.net) is an open­source generator of lexical analyzers, also called scanners.
+[Flex](http://flex.sourceforge.net) is an open-source generator of lexical analyzers, also called scanners.

 The scanners can parse a data stream (file or buffered string), recognize patterns, and execute actions when this happens.